jubnzv/moonsmith/README.md

 To perform evaluation of your tool that works with Lua, it may be convenient to write a script that generates a random program and runs your tool over it to check output or return code.
 You can check an example of such script in the test suite: [run-test.py](./test/run-test.py).

 You can also provide some subtle configuration using a configuration file.
-By default, moonsmith looks it at `moonsmith.json`, but you can set the specific file using `-c` command-line option.
+By default, moonsmith looks it at `moonsmith.yaml`, but you can set the specific file using `-c` command-line option.
 Using this file you can disable some Lua constructions which your tooling doesn't support yet.
-See the example config at [moonsmith.json](./moonsmith.json) and the complete description of configuration options in the [config.ml](./src/config.ml) file.
+See the default config at [moonsmith.yml](./moonsmith.yml).